 Northern Lights and Whales by Sea

-Early Bird Rates until 28 December, 2018!
-September is a special month for a cruise in Iceland.
+**Save on Run of the House guaranteed double cabins or no single supplement on these sailings!** September is a special month for a cruise in Iceland.
 The lazy days of summer slowly come to an end and the island landscape transforms and is reborn into the vibrant colours of autumn.
 Get to know the island of fire and ice both on-board your ship and ashore.

 - Opportunity to view the Northern Lights at sea